Top

 When the proper safety measures aren’t taken, life-threatening injuries may occur.
 In this case, filing a personal injury or workers’ compensation claim can help accident victims recover from injuries.
 At Martinez, Hart, Sanchez & Romero, we help victims of construction accidents in Albuquerque and throughout New Mexico seek the fair compensation they are owed.
 If you believe you may have a case, reach out to our firm right away to schedule a free, no-obligation consultation.
 Our bilingual staff can assist you in English or Spanish (se habla español).

-You can reach us onlineor by phone at (505) 806-1780.
-There is no cost in speaking to a member of our team, and we only collect legal fees if/when we win your case.
+You can reach us online or by phone at (505) 806-1780.
+There is no cost in speaking to our Albuquerque construction accident lawyers, and we only collect legal fees if/when we win your case.

 Construction sites typically involve the use of heavy-duty equipment, including forklifts, backhoes, and lifts.
 If this equipment malfunctions, there is a high risk of crush injuries and other catastrophic occurrences.
 Falls are also a common hazard on worksites.
 Working on a roof or atop a ladder can lead to devastating injuries depending on the height of the fall.